|Iowa Girl (#47315020)|

 |Bio and Links|

-ATTENTION PLEASE: When suggesting a correction to any contributor common courtesy is much appreciated......please and thank you go so much further than being rude with other contributors....
+We are all trying to trace our own roots as well as help others find theirs as well.
+When suggesting corrections common courtesy is much appreciated….please and thank you go much further than being rude.
 EACH of US have dedicated a lot of time to adding memorials, researching our own family histories and assisting others with their family histories.
 No one person's time or work is more important than anyone else's.
 Also, everyone has other parts of their life that deserve (and should receive) attention as well so be patient if you don't get a response to your request right away.

-Unfortunately, I have to add this paragraph....there are so many genealogy "buffs" out there that are kind, generous, and fun to work with.
+NOTICE: Unfortunately, I have to add this paragraph....there are so many genealogy "buffs" out there that are kind, generous, and fun to work with.
 However, within the last month or two I have had several individuals "demand" that I make changes or transfer memorials to them.
 ANYONE who has a rude request will not have it honored. :( Extreme rudeness will be reported to the administrators of this website.
 No one deserves to be treated rudely.
 We are all engaging in a passion for our families' histories and it should be fun.